replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 ==================================

-Like with the last step of the lab, there's a more robust set of values needed than just he ones we went through.
+Like with the last step of the lab, there's a more robust set of values needed than just the ones we went through.
 To include the complete set of values in your release, move the file `complete-helmchart.yaml` in your home directory into the `release` directory.